CSDG-DDL/PTK/README.md

 # Licenses and Copyright

-Reindeer is released under the MIT License, please refer to the textfile named "LISENCE".
+Reindeer is released under the MIT License.
+Please refer to the textfile named "LISENCE".

 # External Libraries